IJTechs/namedu-backend/README.md

 ## **Project Overview**

-NamEdu.uz backend serves as the core service to manage user authentication, news, users.
+NamEdu.uz backend serves as the core service to manage admin authentication, news, users.
 It provides a secure and scalable API to interact with the frontend.

 ---